 Spatial anchor sharing

-Your app can also share spatial anchors with other devices.
-By transferring a spatial anchor along with its supporting understanding of the environment and sensor data around it from one HoloLens to another, both devices can then reason about the same location.
-By having each device render a hologram using that shared spatial anchor, both users will see the hologram appear at the same place in the real world.
+By using Azure Spatial Anchors, your app can share a spatial anchor across multiple HoloLens, iOS and Android devices.
+By having each device render a hologram using the same spatial anchor, all users will see the hologram appear at the same place in the real world.

 Avoid head-locked content

 We strongly discourage rendering head-locked content, which stays at a fixed spot in the display (such as a HUD).
 In general, head-locked content is uncomfortable for users and does not feel like a natural part of their world.

 Head-locked content should usually be replaced with holograms that are attached to the user or placed in the world itself.
 For example, cursors should generally be pushed out into the world, scaling naturally to reflect the position and distance of the object under the user's gaze.

 Handling tracking errors

 In some environments such as dark hallways, it may not be possible for a headset using inside-out tracking to locate itself correctly in the world.
 This can lead holograms to either not show up or appear at incorrect places if handled incorrectly.
 We now discuss the conditions in which this can happen, its impact on user experience, and tips to best handle this situation.